imjoy-team/imjoy-elfinder/README.md

 1. Start an instance on MyBinder: https://mybinder.org/v2/gh/oeway/pyramid_elfinder/master

-2. Get the URL and add `/elFinder` after, make sure you have something like `https://hub.gke.mybinder.org/user/oeway-pyramid_elfinder-q2q1dhbn/elFinder`
+2. Get the generated Jupyter Notebook URL and add `/elFinder` after, make sure you have something like `https://hub.gke.mybinder.org/user/oeway-pyramid_elfinder-q2q1dhbn/elFinder`

 3. You should be able to see a file browser.